 Super Pass (unlimited Key West & Lower Keys routes)

 1-day pass: $12.00

 Reduced fare requires proper ID and applies to Students under 21, disabled, active and retired military.
 Senior rate is for ages 60+.
 Second Saturday of each month, Seniors ride FREE on both the City and Lower Keys Routes.

 Bikes On Buses Program (Key West City & Lower Keys routes):

 The Bikes On Buses Program allows customers to take a bicycle on the bus for free, by securing it onto a bicycle rack, attached to the front of every city bus.
 Each bus can hold only two or three bicycles.
 Folding bicycles may be carried on board the bus.

-There are five bus routes for within the city of Key West, each named Blue Route, Red Route, Green Route, Orange Route, and the Duval Loop.
-And there is one route for the Lower Keys Shuttle, which travels between Key West and Marathon (mile marker 53.5).
+There are three bus routes for within the city of Key West, named North Route, South Route, and the Duval Loop.
+Additionally, there is one route for the Lower Keys Shuttle, which travels between Key West and Marathon (mile marker 53.5).